PeptideFox

 © 2026 PeptideFox.
 For research and educational purposes only.

-Why GLP-1 Medications Make You Tired — and What to Do About It
+Why GLP-1s Make You Tired — and What to Do About It

 Why do GLP-1 medications cause fatigue?

 GLP-1 fatigue is usually a stack of problems: too-fast titration, low calories, low protein, dehydration, constipation, electrolyte loss, and poor recovery.
 The pattern differs by compound.
-Semaglutide often feels like appetite flatness plus low drive.
-Tirzepatide is usually smoother but still creates fatigue when the deficit gets too deep.
-Retatrutide adds heart-rate, temperature, and liver-fat-burning demand, so lean or metabolically healthy users need especially slow dosing.
-Fix the basics first: hold the dose, protein, electrolytes, bowel function, sleep, and resting heart rate.
-If fatigue persists with cold intolerance or brain fog, Free T3 testing and mitochondrial support become more relevant.
+Semaglutide often presents as appetite flatness plus low drive.
+Tirzepatide is usually smoother but still produces fatigue when the deficit gets too deep.
+Retatrutide adds heart-rate, temperature, and liver-fat-burning demand, so lean or metabolically healthy bodies show it at lower doses.
+The foundational levers are the dose itself, protein, electrolytes, bowel function, sleep, and resting heart rate.
+When fatigue persists with cold intolerance or brain fog, Free T3 testing and mitochondrial support become more relevant.

 Table of Contents